edwinbulter/quote-django/README.md

 - to be able to use mocker in the tests:
   - poetry add pytest-mock

-Prepare application for deployment:
+## Prepare application for deployment:
 - create separate settings files for development, production and test in a settings folder
 - remove the original settings.py file
 - change the value of DJANGO_SETTINGS_MODULE in manage.py, pytest.ini, asgi.py and wsgi.py and into the specific settings file
 - run the unittests and test the development server to check if the right settings files are used
 - python manage.py migrate

-Deploy and test on Ubuntu:
+## Deploy and run quote-django as a systemd service:
 - apt install pipx
 - pipx install gunicorn
 - pipx ensurepath